n8io/ultimate-media-server/README.md

   * [Install Docker following these steps](https://docs.docker.com/linux/step_one/)
   * Make sure docker-compose is installed via:
     * `apt-get install docker-compose`
-* All of your existing media should be moved to `./media`
+* All of your existing media should be moved or mapped to `./media`
-  * Only directories underneath the project root can be accessed and shared via Docker.
+  * ~~Only directories underneath the project root can be accessed and shared via Docker.~~ This is no longer required by newer versions of docker.
+However for each docker container to recognize your media, you still need to move or map to `./media`.

 ### To setup
 * `npm install`